Gudivada Gurunadha Rao: Career

 Rao has served as the Legislative Assembly member for Andhra Pradesh from 1989 to 1994 and minister of Technical Education from 1994 to 1998 in the state of Andhra Pradesh which was his hometown.
 In 1998, he was elected the member of parliament during the 12th General elections of India.
 It was 1998 when he served as a member at Committee on Commerce, Consultative Committee, and minister of Science and Technology till 1998.

 Personal life

-Rao was born to Appanna Rao and at the age of 25, he married Nagamani on 23 August 1981.
+Rao was born to Gudivada Appanna and at the age of 25, he married Nagamani on 23 August 1981.
 He had one daughter and one son.
 His wife is a politician.
 His son, Gudivada Amarnath, is also a politician and is elected as the Member of the Legislative Assembly from Anakapalle Assembly constituency.

 Death

-Rao was 46 when he suffered end-stage kidney disease and died on 22 November 2001 at Hyderabad, Andhra Pradesh.
+Rao was 46 when he developed end-stage kidney disease and died on 22 November 2001 at Hyderabad, Andhra Pradesh.